-Since the seminary must make financial commitments for an entire year, the student is required to choose a specific payment plan.
+ing re Since the seminary must make financial commitments for an entire year, the student is required to choose a specific payment plan.
 Failure to meet financial obligations is cause for denying the student the privilege of registering for or attending subsequent classes, receiving a degree or releasing a transcript of credit.

-Collection costs or charges along with all attorney fees necessary for the collection of any debt to the University will be charged and paid by the debtor.
+485 245 .90 437 Collection costs or charges along with all attorney fees necessary for the collection of any debt to the University will be charged and paid by the debtor.
 Delinquent accounts are reported to the Credit Bureau.

-The seminary provides several payment plans.
-Arrangement for payment must be made with the Student Accounts Office one week before the semester begins.

-EMU recently contracted with Higher One and CASHNet to provide student payment solutions, including an interest free four month payment plan option.
+485 485 The seminary provides several payment plans.
+Arrangement for payment must be made with the Student Accounts Office one week before the semester begins. .45 3 .30 EMU recently contracted with Higher One and CASHNet to provide student payment solutions, including an interest free four month payment plan option.
 There is a \$35 per semester fee for the payment plan.
 Please visit my.emu.edu and login.
-Under the accounts tab click on the CASHNet link under "Pay Using CASHNet" at the top right hand corner.
-Then follow the steps to enroll in the payment plan.

-With CASHNet you may use major credit cards.
+Under the accounts tab click on the CASHNet link under "Pay .90 .25 .75 Using CASHNet" at the top right hand corner.
+Then follow the steps to enroll in the payment plan. .50 With CASHNet you may use major credit cards.
 There is a convenience fee for this service.
-You may also make direct payments from your checking account for no charge.

-Payment Methods Accepted

-EMU's preferred method of payment is through CASHNet, students login to my.emu.edu to get to the CASHNet link located under the accounts tab.
-Parents with pin numbers (set up by their student) and authorized users pay with CASHNet here.

-EMU accepts cash, personal checks, cashiers checks, credit cards, and money orders for payments on student accounts.
+You may also make direct payments from your checking account for no charge. fee ) Payment Methods Accepted EMU's preferred method of payment is through CASHNet, students login to my.emu.edu to get to at the CASHNet link located under the accounts tab.
+Parents with pin numbers (set up by their student) and authorized users pay with CASHNet here. or e to EMU accepts cash, personal checks, cashiers checks, credit cards, and money orders for payments on student accounts.
 There is a 3% convenience fee (minimum \$1.00 fee) for paying with a credit card.